pscally1005/pscally1005.github.io/_posts/recipes/protein/2026-07-14-vegan-protein-cookies.markdown

 - In a <a href='https://amzn.to/4adxMft'>medium bowl</a>, mash the <a href='/misc/fruit#banana'>banana</a> with a fork until smooth.
 Add in the <a href='/recipes/natural-peanut-butter'>nut butter</a>, <a href='https://amzn.to/4aXnK21'>protein powder</a>, baking powder, salt, vanilla, and <a href='/recipes/sugar-free-syrup'>liquid sweetener</a>.
 Mix until combined with a <a href='https://amzn.to/40F2aK0'>silicone spatula</a>.
 - <img src='/assets/Food/Protein Powder/Banana Nut Protein Cookies/bowlNew.jpg' alt='' class='instruction-image'>

-- Wearing <a href='https://amzn.to/414BfHP'>kitchen gloves</a> to prevent sticking, scoop the cookie dough into large balls onto the pan, about <b>68 g</b>.
+- Wearing <a href='https://amzn.to/414BfHP'>kitchen gloves</a> to prevent sticking, scoop the cookie dough into large balls onto the pan, about <b>68 g</b> each.
 Flatten to a 1/4" thick circle.
 - <img src='/assets/Food/Protein Powder/Banana Nut Protein Cookies/rawNoChoc.jpg' alt='' class='instruction-image'>

 - Press the chocolate chips into the top, about 1 tsp (6 g) per <a href='/cookies'>cookie</a>.